 Leftovers are not too frequent in our family, however I do love to make a big roasted chicken and enjoying it for a couple of days.

-We are, unfortunately, a dark chicken meat family lovers and I am kind of stuck with the breast part of the chicken.
+We are, unfortunately, a dark chicken meat family lovers and I am kind of stuck with the breast.

 Mix green salad alongside, a glass of Chardonnay and dinner was perfect.

 You can add sautéed mushrooms or red bell peppers, or zucchini… the opportunities are endless with this dish.